 - The Tutor Pages

-The ISM and ISM Trust offer a range of training and continuing professional development (CPD) opportunities, including seminars and free webinars in areas such as setting tuition fees and developing a portfolio career.
-Training, qualifications and opportunities for professional development are also offered by the Trinity College London and ABRSM exam boards, as well as by Rockschool.
+The ISM offers a range of training and continuing professional development (CPD) opportunities, including seminars and free webinars in areas such as setting tuition fees and developing a portfolio career.

-It's also important that you have an awareness of child protection and safeguarding issues.
-Training in this area is provided by the ISM, as well as through the Child Protection in Education (Music) online course developed by the Musicians' Union (MU) in partnership with EduCare.
+Training in child protection and safeguarding issues is provided through the Child Protection in Education (Music) online course developed by the Musicians' Union in partnership with EduCare.

-As a member of the ISM, you can also apply for Registered Private Teacher status to show potential pupils and parents that you've satisfied certain criteria set by the ISM, including a reference from a pupil or parent/guardian, a DBS Enhanced Disclosure with Barred List Check (safeguarding), a past convictions declaration and an agreement to adhere to the ISM Safeguarding & Child Protection Policy, Code of Practice and Procedures.
+As a member of the ISM, you can also apply for Registered Private Teacher status to show potential pupils and parents that you've satisfied certain criteria set by the ISM, including an enhanced DBS check specifically for the role of private music teacher.

 There are limited opportunities for hierarchical progression as a private music teacher, although coordinating and managerial roles do exist in local school music services.
 Arts management and leadership roles are also possibilities.